shlomoswidler/awscli/README.md

 awscli
 ======

-Installs and configures the awscli command-line tool (the new one, supporting all AWS services).
+Installs and configures the awscli command-line tool [(the new one, supporting all AWS services)][1]

 Configuring
 ===========